Fuel Cards vs Credit Cards

 Discounts Available – Since fuel card companies control the price per litre for their fuel card customers, fuel card holders benefit from discounts on fuel which add up over time.
 Fuel card providers purchase significant amounts of fuel and are therefore highly valued by oil networks.
 This allows a more favourable rate which some fuel card companies endeavour to pass on to their customers.

-Restricted to Business Use Only – Fuel card accounts can only be set up by businesses, so can’t be set up for personal use.
-Find out more about who can apply for fuel cards here.
+Restricted to Business Use Only –Fuel card accounts can only be set up by businesses, so can’t be set up for personal use.
+Since fuel card accounts are specifically designed for businesses, they usually come with features and benefits that cater to the needs of businesses.
+Therefore, it is not possible to set up a fuel card account for personal use, as they are not intended for individual consumers.
+Find out more about who can apply for fuel cards.

 Restricted Networks of Fuel Stations – Depending on which card you choose, you could be restricting your drivers to a particular network of fuel stations only.
 However, this isn’t the rule and there’s no reason you shouldn’t tailor your card to suit the networks you most need.
 If you’re wondering where fuel cards are accepted, you might find our blog post helpful.